frank26080115/Hydra-Dual-Brushed-Motor-ESC/doc/wiring.md

 ## How to Find the Telemetry and SWD Signal Pads

-These signals will be useful later
+These signals will be useful later.
+This is the sort version of the guide.
+For [a longer guide on how to find these signals, click here.](other-hardware-hacking.md)

 The telemetry signal, if it exists, is typically very close to the main signal input.
 It might be labelled with a `T` or with a word that starts with `T`.